-So here are the key features that you must be able to recognise:
+So here are the key features that you should learn to recognise:

 - Cap – 4-12cm diameter, round, convex to flat, near white to yellowish and olivaceous green.
-Sometimes with moveable white scales, but these may be washed off.
+Sometimes with moveable white scales, but these are often washed off.

 - Stem – 5-12cm, white, ring (often feint as above), thickening to basal bulb encased in white volva (again, the example above is unusually indistinct).
 The volva can be hidden beneath ground level/vegetation.
 This is why collecting whole specimens is important when identifying fungi.
 See here for a discussion of this.
 In perfect condition (which toadstools rarely are!) you may also note a ‘snakeskin’ patterning on the stem – though this is often indistinct.

 - Gills – unattached to stem (free), crowded, white.

 - Habitat – deciduous woods, especially beneath oak.

 The Destroying Angel (Amanita virosa) has very similar features but is pure white, and eerily beautiful in shady woodland.
 I have found it under oak, beech and conifers in SW Scotland.
 It is lethal in the same way as the death cap.